KrishnenduGhosh/TB/README.md

 4. Textbook Augmentation: These initially retrieved video segments are further re-ranked so that the top-ranked video segment offers the most basic understanding of the target off-topic concept.
 # Steps:
 ## 1. Data collection:
-Transcript data for 2581 Lectures present in 68 Courses (39 and 19 related to Computer science and Mathematics domains, respectively) collected from https://nptel.ac.in/course.html.
-These data are collected and stored in 1_Data folder in PDF format.
-Further details of the data is provided in 'Data.md' file.
+Transcript data for 27 textbooks from 7 subjects (Physics, Chemistry, Biology, Mathematics, Science, Geography and Economics) across 6-12 grades collected from https://ncert.nic.in.
+These data are collected and stored in 1_PDF folder in PDF format.
 You can download the data from https://drive.google.com/open?id=1KTWhbPk-N8_rz-p-wSIMo9nKKYWU7PU9
 ## 2. Preprocessing:
-Transcripts (PDFs) are converted into TXT format and pre-processed by removing spurious data (course metadata).
-The code '1_preprocess.py' converts and preprocesses the data from folder '1_Data' and stores in '2_Text' folder.
+Textbook contents (PDFs) are converted into TXT format and pre-processed by removing spurious data (appendix, exercise etc.).
+The code '1_convert.py' converts and preprocesses the data from folder '1_PDF' and stores in '2_Text' folder.
 ## 3. Segmentation:
-The transcript data are segmented into topical segments.
-The code '2_segment.py' segments transcripts from '2_Text' folder and stores in '3_Segment' folder.
+The tTextbook contents are segmented into textbook sections.
+The code '2_section.py' segments transcripts from '2_Text' folder and stores in '3_Section' folder.
 ## 4. Concept Extraction:
-A. Topics are extracted for each video lecture segments.
-The code '3_tag.py' extracts the topics and stores in '4_Topic' folder in JSON format.
+A. Key-concepts are extracted for each textbook sections.
+The code '3_concept.py' extracts the topics and stores in '4_Concept' folder in JSON format.

-B. Wikipedia articles are extarcted for the extracted topics.
-The code '3_topic_out.py' extracts the articles and stores in '4_Topic_pkl' folder in Pickle format.
+B. Wikipedia links are extracted for the extracted concepts.
+The code '4_Wiki.py' extracts the inlinks and outlinks, and stores in '4_Links' folder in JSON format.
 C. Outlinks for the extracted Wikipedia articles are extracted to generate the concept-graph.
 The code '3_off_out.py' extracts the backlinks and stores in '4_Out_pkl' folder in Pickle format.

 D. The concepts from '4_Topic' folder is shown to the annotators and the annotated concepts arestored in the '5_Annotated' folder in JSON format.
 Download '5_Annotated' folder from https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3 .